Prince Harry accuses royals of complicity in Meghan's pain

 “That made her dangerous because of the connections that she was forging within the British press,” he told CBS.
 “There was open willingness on both sides to trade information.
 And with a family built on hierarchy, and with her, on the way to being queen consort, there was gonna be people or bodies left in the street.”

-Harry spoke to Britain’s ITV and CBS’s “60 Minutes” to promote his book, “Spare,” which is due to be widely released Tuesday.
+Harry spoke to Britain’s ITV, CBS’s “60 Minutes” and “Good Morning America” to promote his book, “Spare,” which is due to be widely released Tuesday.
 It has already generated incendiary headlines with its details of bitter family resentments.

+Harry repeatedly blamed the media for the troubles that afflicted the Sussexes and the rest of the family.
+The coverage contributed to the rift with his brother, Prince William, and his wife Kate, saying it created tensions.

+“They always pitched us against each other,” he told Good Morning America.
+“They pitch Kate and Meghan against each other.”

 He repeated his claim on ITV that there was “concern” in the royal family about his unborn child’s skin color after he married biracial American actress Meghan Markle.
 Harry and Meghan first mentioned the incident during an interview with Oprah Winfrey in 2021, but they haven’t identified the family member who expressed concern